Late Frost Pockets in April Before You Plant Westchester and Greenwich

 Walk the yard once with honest labels

 Step outside before coffee on a clear morning and note where dew or frost lingers longest.
 Mark those beds on a phone photo so you remember which corner gets conservative planting.
 Compare that map to where snow lingered longest in February.
-Snow that refused to melt in shade usually points to the same air drainage issues that matter for magnolias, early hydrangea leaves, and impulse annuals sitting against a north facing garage.
-If water also hangs in the lawn nearby, read puddles that linger so drainage work and planting plans stay coordinated instead of competing.
+Snow that refused to melt in shade usually points to the same air drainage issues that matter for magnolias, early hydrangea leaves, and impulse annuals sitting against a north-facing garage.

-Mulch depth crown airflow and the March refresh you already did
+Mulch depth, crown airflow, and the March refresh you already did

 Our March mulch refresh article still applies because April wind and squirrels disturb thin layers.
 Pull mulch back a few inches from woody stems in cold pockets so crowns catch morning sun and shed water after rain.
-Thick wet mulch pressed against bark is a different problem than frost, but both show up as brown flags on the same plant.
-If you are unsure whether a bed needs more mulch or less against the stem, that is a good moment to book spring yard cleanup so a crew can reset depth evenly before color goes in.
+Thick, wet mulch pressed against bark is a different problem than frost, but both show up as brown flags on the same plant.

 Annual color timing without gambling on one mild week

-Retail benches tempt you with full trays the first time you wear a light sweater outside.
-In Chappaqua and White Plains, the safer play is often staging pots in a garage or bright mudroom for a week while you watch the ten day trend.
 When you are ready for professional installation, our annual flowers team sequences visits so heavy color lands when soil in your actual beds stays above risky thresholds for your exposure.
-If you host an early May party, tell us the date when you inquire so we can back the calendar up from the event instead of rushing tender material into a known pocket.
+Tell us if you host an early May party so we can back the calendar up from the event instead of rushing tender material into a known pocket.
+A window box in a warm microclimate can go out earlier than a ground bed that still collects cold air at night.

-Woody plants pruning and the spring walk you already started
+Woody plants, pruning, and the spring walk you already started

 Pair this frost conversation with spring tree and shrub check because cracked bark and rubbing limbs matter more when a late freeze stresses cambium that is already thin.
-Light shaping on many shrubs can still fit April before growth hardens, while structural cuts may belong in a dedicated tree pruning visit.
-If you are redesigning a border that always frosts, bring that history into landscape design talks so plant palette and elevation tweaks address the pocket instead of repeating the same losses each spring.
+Light shaping on many shrubs can still fit April before growth hardens.
+Structural cuts may belong in a dedicated pruning visit once you know which branches are sound.

 Irrigation only after frost logic fits your beds

 Early season watering changes soil temperature around shallow roots.
 Review when to turn on sprinklers before you lean on overhead spray to wake grass right above a tender bed.
-Drip near new color should be checked for winter damage during irrigation startups so a stuck zone does not soak a frost pocket the night before a cold snap.
-Irrigation management through the season helps heads stay adjusted after soil settles.
+A zone that soaked a pocket the afternoon before a clear night can make damage look worse than the frost alone would have caused.

 Quick reference list